 CPA grant recipients will notify the CPAC in writing through a Final Progress Report when work is completed for their project.
 Once this notification is received, the CPAC will review the initial acceptance letter to make sure that all terms and conditions have been met.
 The CPAC will schedule a final site visit as appropriate with the CPA grant recipient to examine and photograph the completed work.
-If a final site visit is not appropriate for the project, the CPAC may accept photographs or hardcopies of the deliverable as additional proof that the CPA fund expenditures for the project.
+If a final site visit is not appropriate for the project, the CPAC may accept photographs or hardcopies of the deliverable as additional proof that the CPA project has been completed.
+The CPAC will also generate a final summary of the CPA fund expenditures for the project.
 Once all tasks have been performed, the CPAC will vote to officially close the project file.